 Hire a Lawyer for Paternity Testing in Broward County, FL

-If you live in Miami, West Palm Beach, East Naples, or LaBelle, Florida, and are attempting to establish (or disestablish) your child’s paternity, call Bacchus Law Firm.
+If you live in Miami, West Palm Beach, East Naples, or LaBelle, Florida, and are attempting to establish or disestablish your child’s paternity, call Bacchus Law Firm to speak with a trusted paternity test lawyer.

 Our attorneys provide experienced hands-on counsel when our clients need it the most.
-We have represented clients from all walks of life throughout the Miami Metropolitan area.
+We have represented clients from all walks of life throughout the Miami Metropolitan area in matters involving Florida DNA testing and related paternity issues.
 In the past, our clients have had cases in Broward County, Miami-Dade County, Palm Beach County, Hendry County, and Collier County, Florida.